Coronavirus - Ireland Tours - Book with Peace of Mind find out more

-As everyone knowns the Irish pub scene is world renowned for its hospitality and friendliness as well as being the selection of watering holes of choice for like-minded souls looking for quality conversation, humour, music and food.
+As everyone knows the Irish pub scene is world-renowned for its hospitality and friendliness as well as being the selection of watering holes of choice for like-minded souls looking for quality conversation, humor, music, and food.

 Overnights for this tour:

 Rental of a economy-size car.
 Included with your car is all compulsory insurances - Collision Damage Waiver insurance (CDW with an excess/deductible), theft protection insurance, location fee of €30, Road fund tax, sales tax at 13.5%, unlimited free mileage, third party liability insurance, 24 hour peace of mind breakdown cover.

 Prices are per person based on 2 persons in each room with full Irish breakfast and taxes included.
 A single supplement will apply to rooms and car rental in the case of single occupancy.